 Opt for central heating with electric thermal storage heating system combined with a central heat pump and receive $22,000 in financial assistance from Hydro‑Québec

 Less well known in Québec, electric thermal storage (ETS) is a technology that has been in use for a number of years in areas where dynamic pricing is available.

-For a limited time only, Hydro‑Québec is offering financial assistance worth $6,500 to customers in a designated rollout area.
+Until March 31, 2022, Hydro‑Québec is offering financial assistance worth $10,000 to customers in the greater Montréal area.

 Who is this technology for?